dragonflydb/documentation/docs/integrations/bullmq.md

 Since Dragonfly is highly compatible with Redis, BullMQ can be used with Dragonfly with zero to minimal code changes in your application.
 By replacing Redis with Dragonfly, you can achieve superior performance and scalability for your BullMQ application.

-The integration of Dragonfly with BullMQ involves some specific configuration steps to ensure optimal performance and compatibility with BullMQ internals.
+However, the integration of Dragonfly with BullMQ involves some specific configuration steps to ensure optimal performance and compatibility with BullMQ internals.

 BullMQ extensively uses Lua scripts (server-side scripting) for executing commands in Redis.
 When running a Lua script in Redis, it's essential to explicitly specify all the keys the script will access.